Nesvilab/diaTracer/README.md

 # diaTracer

 ## Overview
+diaTracer is a computational tool that enables spectrum-centric analysis of Bruker's diaPASEF proteomics data, facilitating direct (“spectral-library free”) peptide identification and quantification. diaTracer reads diaASEF .d files and performs three-dimensional (m/z, retention time, ion mobility) peak tracing and feature detection to generate “pseudo-MS/MS” spectra, which are saved as mzML files.
+These pseudo-MS/MS spectra can then be processed as DDA spectra using MSFragger or any other search engine. diaTracer supports analysis of any diaPASEF proteomics data, including data requring semi-tryptic (e.g. N-terminomics) or nonspecific (e.g. HLA immunopeptidomics) searches, searches allowing for chemical (e.g. chemical proteomics) or biological modifications (e.g., phosphoproteomics). diaTracer is fast, making direct DIA analysis of large sample cohorts possible.
+Furthermore, diaTracer enables unrestricted identification of post-translational modifications from diaPASEF data using open/mass offset searches.

-diaTracer processes four-dimensional (intensity, m/z, retention time, ion mobility) diaPASEF scans to generate precursor-resolved “pseudo-MS/MS” spectra, facilitating direct (spectral-library free) peptide identification and quantification from diaPASEF data. diaTracer is available as a stand-alone tool and is also fully integrated in the widely used FragPipe computational platform.
+diaTracer is available as a stand-alone tool and is fully integrated into FragPipe computational platform.

 ![image](https://github.com/Nesvilab/diaTracer/assets/29800230/14191096-8b91-42af-8e99-b4e3e2e5a656)
+Overview of diaTracer and its place within the FragPipe computational platform. diaTracer applies a 3D feature detection algorithm to detect signals from all possible precursors and fragments in MS1 and MS2 diaPASEF data.
+Pseudo-MS/MS spectra are generated through precursor-fragment clustering and can be processed as DDA data using MSFragger and FragPipe to build a spectral library directly from the data.
+A hybrid spectral library can also be generated if DDA data are available.
+This spectral library is then used to extract quantification using DIA-NN.

 ## System requirements
 1. Java 1.11+